-While your ears may be fairly small compared to an arm or leg, they are full of sensitive neurological fibers.
-As a result, ears are subject to their fair share of itching.
-You might have chronically itchy ears simply because they’re highly sensitive.
+The ears may be pretty small compared to an arm or a leg, but they’re full of sensitive neurological fibers.
+As a result, the ears are subject to their fair share of itching.
+You might have chronically itchy ears simply because the ears are highly sensitive.

-However, itchy ears can also indicate an underlying medical condition.
-By understanding some of the causes of itchy ears, you can determine how to find relief.
+Itchy ears can also indicate an underlying medical condition.
+By understanding some of the causes of itchy ears, you can better determine how to find relief.

-Itchy ears can be the result of a number of situations:
+Itchy ears can be the result of a number of causes.

 Ear canal dermatitis